kushals256/multithreadedwebserver/README.md

 ---

-This server provides a **lightweight, themed demonstration** of HTTP functionality, resource serving, concurrency via threads, and basic security measures.
+This server provides a **lightweight, iPhone 17-themed demonstration** of HTTP functionality, resource serving, concurrency via threads, and basic security measures.